 Out of this World: New Mexico's Contributions to Space Travel Eighty years of research and adventures in New Mexico that contributed to the US manned space program and are now leading the way to commercial spaceflight.
 Named "Best New Mexico Book" in the 2011 New Mexico Book Awards and won First Place in the General Nonfiction Book category in the New Mexico Press Women's 2012 Communications Awards.
 Available in hard cover and paperback.
 Rio Grande Books, 2011.
+Read a review.
 Find out more at Loretta's space history website.

 Underground Buildings: More than Meets the Eye A beautifully illustrated, entertaining explanation of the advantages and challenges of earth-sheltered construction, told through descriptions of more than 100 US examples, mainly of civic, commercial, and educational buildings.
 Quill Driver Books, 2004.
 Find out more at Loretta's underground buildings website.